WaseemWeshahi/3D-objects-viewer/README.md

 - load multiple cameras into the scene and move them around and check each camera's point of view.
 - load multiple light sources into the scene and changing their color, intensity and position.
 - add textures on the objects
-- some utility features like drawing normals, bounding box, "tin foil gloss" effect on the object and many more..
+- some utility features like drawing normals, bounding box, "tin foil gloss" effect on the object and many more.

+### More about the course..
 ### Lecturer
 *Roi Poranne*